DanieleMarche/DanieleMarche.github.io/_pages/about.md

 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1;">
     <p>Hi there, this is my personal website related to my work in CS.
 My name is Daniele.
 I'm an Italian student.</p>
     <p>I currently study Computer Science at Sapienza University of Rome.
-This is my second year of my Bachelor's Degree.
+This is my second year of my Bachelor's Degree.</p>
-    On my free time, I like to experiment and try new languages and frameworks that are not taught at school. </p>
+    <p>On my free time, I like to experiment and try new languages and frameworks that are not taught at school. </p>
   </div>

   <div style="flex: 1;">